RWS/studio-api-docs/apiconcepts/translationmemory/creating_the_translation_provider_ui_extension.md

 Browsing for Translation Providers
 ----
 One of the responsibilities of the translation provider UI component is to allow the user to select translation providers through a user interface.
-The [Browse](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderWinFormsUI.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderWinFormsUI_Browse_System_Windows_Forms_IWin32Window_Sdl_LanguagePlatform_Core_LanguagePair___Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderCredentialStore_) method is called by <Var:ProductName> when the user selects the corresponding *"Add -> Translation provider X..."* menu item in the translation providers list.
+The [Browse](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderWinFormsUI.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderWinFormsUI_Browse_System_Windows_Forms_IWin32Window_Sdl_LanguagePlatform_Core_LanguagePair___Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderCredentialStore_) method is called by <Var:ProductName> when the user selects the corresponding *"Use... -> Translation provider X..."* menu item in the translation providers list.

 Editing Translation Provider Settings
 ----